Machian Gravity: A mathematical formulation for Mach's Principle: Static, Spherically symmetric solution for weak gravitation field

+We don't want the Newtonian potentials to grow with time.
+To prevent that from happening we must set $S_3 = 0$.
+Additionally, provided $\lambda$ is real we require $Q_1, Q_2 \ll S_2$, otherwise, these terms introduce unwanted temporal variation in the potential.
+If $\lambda$ is imaginary number, the solution includes a growing term like $e^{\lambda \zeta}$, which must be eliminated by setting its coefficient to zero.
+Otherwise, the potential would increase over time, which is unphysical.
+The corresponding decaying term will naturally diminish.
+Therefore, in any case for a realistic solution, the second part of Eq.~\ref{Eq.50} should approach a constant $S_2$.

+Regarding the radial dependence of the potential, lets assume $\lambda$ is real.
+We must avoid exponential growth of the potential with radius, by setting $P_1$ to $0$.
+If $\lambda$ was imaginary, the radial solution would include oscillatory behavior, which is not observed in nature.
+Therefore, we will not discuss the imaginary $\lambda$ case here. ( We can definitely avoid the oscillating behavior by setting its coefficients, $P_1, P_2 \ll S$ eventually leading to a standard Newtonian like potential.
+However, that can be ignored for our discussion here. ) These gives

-$S + S_1 r$ is the complementary function of the differential equation. $S_1$ term only adds a constant value to the potential and will not affect any of the calculations.
+Here we absorb $S_2$ within the other coefficients. $S_1$ term only adds a constant value to the potential and will not affect any of the calculations.
 Therefore, we ignore this term in the rest of the paper.
-We are only interested in the radial profile of the potential.
-Therefore we can consider a constant $\zeta$ hyperspace.
-Without loss of generality let us set $\zeta = 0$, which will give

 The equation for a geodesic path is given by

 Under the above assumptions and under the weak field limit, its straight forward to show that $\frac{d^{2}x^{A}}{dt^{2}}=\frac{1}{2} \partial_A \gamma_{00}$ (Check the values of the $\Gamma^A_{BC}$ in Appendix~\ref{AppendixC:Christoffel}).
 This is the same form as we see in standard GR.
 Relating it with Newtonian gravity, we get $\gamma_{00}=2\varphi$, where $\varphi$ is the Newtonian potential of the gravitational field.